algofaktura/easy_dc_rust/README.md

 *When solving problems that involve analyzing how nature progresses, we are led by very rapid methods to results that are not immediately obvious.
 These results may appear paradoxical and surprising.
 However, if we take the time to carefully examine the steps we took to reach these results, we will begin to understand the underlying principles that led to these outcomes.
 By going back over the process step by step, we can better understand the logic behind the final results.*

 The result of this creative process is a family of algorithms developed specifically to solve various graph problems on the disoocube graph, 3d grid graph and hexprism honeycomb diamond graphs.
 The algorithm presented in this repository is the least complex, also making it the fastest.
-It does the job, solving the hamiltonian cycle problem for over millions of vertices in reasonable time (milliseconds vs. years), while others take longer but also have other objectives, like forming an always turning cycle with even edge distribution across all axes.
-But that's giving too much away...
+It does the job, solving the hamiltonian cycle problem for over millions of vertices in reasonable time (milliseconds vs. years), while other algorithms in the family take longer but they also have other objectives; like forming an always turning cycle with even edge distribution across all axes.
+But that's beyond the scope of this repo.

-Eventually this repository will include other linear time algorithms for solving the hamiltonian cycle problem in 3d grid graphs and also in solid grid graphs, addressing some open issues raised in the graph theory research literature.
+Eventually this repository will include other linear time algorithms for solving the hamiltonian cycle problem in 3d grid graphs and also in solid grid graphs (a side-effect of the research), addressing some open issues raised in the graph theory research literature.

 ![Hexprism Honeycomb Diamond](imgs/hexhoneydiamond.png?raw=true "Hexprism Honeycomb Diamond") *Hexprism Honeycomb Diamond*